Jahfry/SteamOS/fallout4/install.md

 **NOTE:** This may not be necessary in future versions if mo2installer changes how the .desktop file is generated.
 The current version of MO2 won't open Nexus '.nxm' links automatically with the Flatpak version of ProtonTricks.
 But the fix is (relatively) easy.
 For more background information you can read [this github issue](https://github.com/rockerbacon/modorganizer2-linux-installer/issues/317).

+* Close MO2 if it is still open after running it the first time
 * Make a backup of the .desktop file for MO2:

   ```